Artboomy/japanese-vocabulary-extractor/README.md

 # TODO

+* Separate files/csv sections for each file for formats other than manga
 * Better furigana after each kanji instead of just the whole word
 * More advanced dictionary lookup functionality
 * Support more input formats (Games, VNs, Audio files?)
 Please suggest any you might want, even the ones listed already!